HNSDFZ-OIER-2015/agar.io/src/render/opengl330/README.md

 Set cull face mode.

+@param mode Cull face mode.
 See `exCullFaceMode` for more details.